Tripod: Firearms

 Tripods are commonly used on machine guns to provide a stable mount for the weapon when firing.

 Tripods are generally restricted to heavier weapons where the weight would be an encumbrance.
 For lighter weapons such as rifles, a bipod is more common.
 However, in recent times tripod saddles have become popular for precision rifle shooting sports, with the weapon placed in a vise-like rest which is mounted to a tripod head or with the weapon mounted directly to the tripod head.

-Telecommunications

-Aerials and telecommunication towers may be erected over a tripod structure.